jucargoe/robotics_challenge/README.md

 $ rosrun robotics_challenge robotics_challenge_3.bash
 ```
 RVIZ topics for scan down sampler and path planning are loaded automatically.
 Only need to put the 2D nav goal and enjoy.

+## Solution
+The robot will follow a route and, if it detects an obstacle in the way, it will recalculate the route to avoid the obstacle